-If a common responsible person (CRP) is delegated by the accountable manager or, in the case of design organisations, by the head of the design organisation for the activities under this Regulation, this person should also be given the appropriate delegation that is necessary to implement the provisions of IS.D.OR.200, including the authority and the financial means to mobilise and control the resources across the organisations, or parts of the organisation involved.
-This delegation may also include the appointment of the person or group of persons referred to in IS.D.OR.240(b) and (c) and, in general, the CRP may be assisted in the performance of his or her duties by additional personnel.
+If a common responsible person (CRP) is delegated by the accountable manager for the activities under this Regulation, this person should also be given the appropriate delegation that is necessary to implement the provisions of IS.I.OR.200, including the authority and the financial means to mobilise and control the resources across the organisations, or parts of the organisation involved.
+This delegation may also include the appointment of the person or group of persons referred to in IS.I.OR.240(b) and (c) and, in general, the CRP may be assisted in the performance of his or her duties by additional personnel.